Gamers vs. Depression Receives Funding from Movember

-Supported by the Men’s Health Charity Movember, Gamers vs Depression (GVD) is a global mental health project that uses esports to teach gamers about the importance of mental health, self-care, and social connections.
+Gamers vs. Depression is a global mental health project that uses esports to teach gamers about the importance of mental health, self-care, and social connections.

 Launched this week, Gamers vs Depression is aiming to establish whether esports can be used as a vehicle to deliver depression literacy programmes to gamers around the world.

-Gamers vs Depression founder, Dr John Mills said “We want to equip gamers with knowledge around mental health disorders so they can better support each other.”
+Gamers vs Depression founder, Dr John Mills said “We want to equip gamers with the knowledge and skills around mental health disorders so they can better support each other.”

 The organisation is currently conducting a closed beta test of its programme and looking for around 200 volunteers to give feedback.